Guide · GPX → Google Maps

 The standard Google Maps app and website don't directly support opening GPX files.
 However, there are workarounds available:

-• Google My Maps - Google's custom map creation tool does allow GPX file imports, but with important limitations
+• Google My Maps - Google's custom map tool accepts GPX import but is slower to set up and gives you a static display

 GPX Google Maps example route